ankur512512/rubyonrails/README.md

 ![image](https://user-images.githubusercontent.com/12583640/136948028-d0e727b5-4e01-457a-9443-d274937557ee.png)

-In next step, select `@timestamp` for Time field and click on `Create index pattern`.
+Click on `Next step`, and in the next screen select `@timestamp` for Time field and click on `Create index pattern`.
 Our index pattern is created now.

 Next, from the top-left menu, click on `Discover` under `Analytics` panel as below: